The PCA6408A is an 8-bit general purpose I/O expander that provides remote I/O

 The PCA6408A open-drain interrupt (INT) output is activated when any input state differs

 from its corresponding Input port register state and is used to indicate to the system

 controller that an input state has changed.

 INT can be connected to the interrupt input of a microcontroller.
 By sending an interrupt

 signal on this line, the remote I/O can inform the microcontroller if there is incoming data

 on its ports without having to communicate via the I²C-bus.
 Thus, the PCA6408A can

-remain a simple follower device.
+remain a simple target device.